premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-34. Can we use a default constructor of a class even if an explicit constructor is defined?
+34. Can we use a default constructor of a class even if an explicit constructor is defined?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)